 2- It can damage your neck.

 Of course, wrong positioning can cause damage to the entirety of your spine including your neck, since nowadays most people use electronic devices that can put a lot of pressure on your neck and spine which can accelerate the damage.
-Sleeping on your right side can cause long-term damages to your neck bones and structure.
+Sleeping on your right side can cause long-term damage to your neck bones and structure.

 3- It can cause heartburn and put pressure on your chest and belly.